bbc/storyplayer/storyplayer-electron/Publishing.md

-            "icon": " path to icon.icns", // path to the icon for the application "darkModeSupport": false, // no dark mode as we don't support it in the player "type": "distribution" // building for distribution not testing },
+            "icon": " path to icon.icns", // path to the icon for the application "darkModeSupport": false, // no dark mode as we don't support it in the player "type": "distribution" // building for distribution not testing "appId": "uk.co.bbc.rd.storyplayerosx", // id used by each platform

+        },
         // windows specific config
         "win": {
-            "target": "nsis", // we only target this, the others aren't needed "asar": true, // package it up like macos "icon": "path to icon.icns", // icon path too "publisherName": "Name of the publisher"
+            "target": "nsis", // we only target this, the others aren't needed "asar": true, // package it up like macos "icon": "path to icon.icns", // icon path too "publisherName": "Name of the publisher",
-        }
+            "appId": "uk.co.bbc.rd.storyplayerwin", // id used by each platform }
     }
 }